PipHoward/data-sharing-soe/_episodes/external-lesson_3.md

 At any stage, you can create a frozen copy of your project as a registration, alongside a registration document which details your current plans for your project.
 This is a good way of tracing the evolution of a project and ensuring that confirmatory tests are distinct from exploratory tests.

-## No matter where you decide to share your data, you will need to choose a license.

 ## What is a license?

 Roughly, in lay terms, when you put in work to create or curate something, you acquire _rights_ over that thing.